ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 `freezeDeposit()` prevents participation for a period.
 Stake is not destroyed.
 After the freeze ends the same capital can attack again (with new wallets still needing the two-round staking wait).

-### Gap 4: not every penalty is safe to finalize before proofs
+### Gap 4: disagreement penalties require validated truth

 Failure to reveal is objective after the reveal deadline.
-Disagreement is relative to a lottery-selected tuple that may be fabricated.
-Persisting both classes before proof validation would let a false truth freeze honest revealers.
+Disagreement is relative to a lottery-selected tuple that may be fabricated and cannot pass storage proofs.

 Only non-reveal penalties belong in proof-independent finalization.
-Disagreement penalties require a validated truth.
+Disagreement penalties and oracle adjustment require a validated truth.

 ### Gap 5: payout failure is currently treated as success

 `claim()` makes a low-level `PostageStamp.withdraw()` call, emits `WithdrawFailed` on failure, and still completes.
 Because `currentClaimRound` was already set, the winner cannot retry that round.

-The replacement must revert settlement or retain an explicit retryable payout state when withdrawal fails.
+Settlement must revert or retain an explicit retryable payout state when withdrawal fails.
 It must never emit final success or consume the round's payout right after a failed transfer.

 ### Who gets penalized today (only if full `claim()` succeeds)